TensorSpeech/TensorFlowASR/docs/decoders.md

     def call_next(self, previous_tokens, previous_states): ...  # ([B,1], [B,...]) -> ([B,V], [B,...])
 ```

-It is a full `keras.Model`, not a layer, because it is trained on its own by `train_lm` and saved to its own h5.
+It is a full `keras.Model`, not a layer, because it is trained on its own by one of the `train_*_lm` scripts and saved to its own h5.
 There are **two** forward passes because training and decoding want different shapes:

 - `call` is **training** — teacher forced over a whole sequence, which is what `fit` runs, so it is the keras-idiomatic `call`.
 - `call_next` is **decoding** — one step, carrying state.
 The beam search calls this.
 The name is the one the rest of the repository already uses for a single stateful step (`TransducerPrediction.call_next`, `Encoder.call_next`, `Transducer.call_next`).